Infinidat/infi.jira_cli/README.md

 Here's a simple demonstration to show when this is useful:

-    jish project MYPROJECT # by default, it uses the upcoming unreleased version, and 'unknown component' jish create "this is a test" "this is an optional description" jissue commit file-a file-b --mesage="this message will be appended to the ticket numeber" jissue comment "you can also just comment on the ticket without mentioning it explicitly" jihs resolve  # this will deactivate
+    jish project MYPROJECT # by default, it uses the upcoming unreleased version, and 'unknown component' jish create task "this is a test\nthis is the description" jissue commit --file=file-a --file=file-b "this message will be appended to the ticket numeber" jissue comment "you can also just comment on the ticket without mentioning it explicitly" jissue resolve  # this will deactivate

 Installation Instructions